graphile/migrate/README.md

   values) — graphile-migrate does not perform any escaping for you.
 The special value `!ENV` will tell graphile-migrate to load the setting from the environment variable with the same name.
+- `beforeReset` — optional list of actions to execute before creating the database, can be used to run save before database will be dropped with reset.
 - `afterReset` — optional list of actions to execute after the database has been created but before the migrations run, useful to set default permissions, install extensions or install external schemas like `graphile-worker` that your migrations may depend on.
 See "Actions" below.
+- `beforeAllMigrations` — optional list of actions to execute before the first migration will ran, can be used to save some information about database state before running migrations, for example collect stats.
 - `afterAllMigrations` — optional list of actions to execute after all the migrations have ran, useful for performing a tasks like dumping the database or regenerating dependent data (GraphQL schema, type definitions, etc).
 See "Actions" below.
+- `beforeCurrent` — optional list of actions to execute before `current.sql` is executed.
+Can be used to save data before running `current.sql` and load again with `afterCurrent`.
+This way you don't have to add test data after each `current.sql` is executed.
 - `afterCurrent` — optional list of actions to execute after `current.sql` is loaded into the database.
 See "Actions" below.
 - `manageGraphileMigrateSchema` (defaults to `true`) — if set to `false`, you